CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 36. Underneath our *OnMove* function, add this function.
     - The syntax is mostly the same except for one key difference...
         - **context.performed**
             - Remember, we are not pressing and holding the jump button.
-This is a one-and-done type of action
+This is a one-and-done type of action.
             - Therefore, we do not need to constantly read a value from the action map (like *OnMove*)
                 - We just need to check, once, whether or not we received a context (message) from our key binding (the jump button)
-                    - If we did, we print a message to the console
+                    - If we did, we print a message to the console.
 <br/>